Tweedie Waititi: Early life and education

+Career

+In 2012, she worked as a language coach for the Rachel House-directed production of William Shakespeare's Troilus and Cressida, performed in Māori.

-In 2017, Waititi formed the production company Matewa Media alongside filmmaker (and then wife of her cousin Taika Waititi) Chelsea Winstanley.
-The company was named for Waititi's grandmother Matewa Delamere (1926-1998).
-Waititi and Winstanley were inspired to create Te Reo Māori (Māori language) adaptations of Disney films while watching Waititi's toddlers watch Moana on repeat, and hoping that they would be able to experience the film in Māori.
-Waititi's cousin Taika Waititi, who had worked on an early draft of the English language version of the film, proposed the idea to Disney, who agreed and allowed Matewa Media to start work on the film.
+In 2017, Waititi formed the production company Matewa Media alongside filmmaker (and then wife of Taika Waititi) Chelsea Winstanley.
+The company was named for Waititi's grandmother Matewa Delamere (1926–1998).
+Waititi and Winstanley were inspired to create Māori language adaptations of Disney films while watching Waititi's toddlers watch Moana on repeat, and hoping that they would be able to experience the film in Māori.
+Taika Waititi, who had worked on an early draft of the English language version of the film, proposed the idea to Disney, who agreed and allowed Matewa Media to start work on the film.
 Moana Reo Māori was released in 2017, coinciding with Te Wiki o te Reo Māori (Māori Language Week) 2017.
-Waititi also translated the subtitles for her cousin's film Thor: Ragnarok into te reo, for the home media and aircraft release of the film.
+Waititi also translated the subtitles for her cousin's film Thor: Ragnarok into Māori, for the home media and aircraft release of the film.

 In 2020, Waititi worked as a script consultant on the LGBT film Rūrangi, to help develop authentic Māori storylines for the production.
 Waititi won the Department of Post Best New Zealand Film at the Show Me Shorts film festival in 2020, for producing the short film Daddy's Girl (Kōtiro).
 The following year, she translated the song "Bathe in the River" (2006) by Hollie Smith into Māori, as a part of the Waiata / Anthems project.

-In 2022, Waititi produced two te reo Māori adaptations of Disney films: The Lion King, released during Matariki and Frozen, to be released in 2022.
+In 2022, Waititi produced two Māori language adaptations of Disney films: The Lion King (originally released 1994), released during Matariki, and Frozen (originally released 2013), released in 2022.

-Artistry
+Waititi directed and produced the Māori version of Moana 2, which uses the Tairāwhiti dialect.
+When it is released on 27 November 2024, it will be the first time ever that a Disney film is released in an Indigenous language at the same time as its English-language release.

+Dialects

 Waititi represents a range of Māori dialects in her adaptations.
 For The Lion King, different animals were represented with Waikato Tainui and Ngāi Tūhoe dialects.
 For Frozen, Waititi chose to represent southern Ngāi Tahu dialects, to match the snowy atmosphere of the film.